kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/SunflowerClassNotes.md

 {% include zakviewer.html Name="2022-02-05 Grey Hero Student Y" ID="https://scratch.mit.edu/projects/639424698/" caption=" On his own he made the sprite move up, down, and stand using the up and down arrow and space keys.
 This is a nice beginning to a project." %}

-{% include zakviewer.html Name="2022-02-05 Untitled-99 on Scratch" ID="https://scratch.mit.edu/projects/639406896/" caption="Student N made this Flying ghost project.
+{% include zakviewer.html Name="2022-02-05 Untitled-99" ID="https://scratch.mit.edu/projects/639406896/" caption="Student N made this Flying ghost project.
 He created a target, and I showed him how to make the target move with the cursor, and make the ghost disappear when clicked. " %}

 {% include imgur.html title="" ID="https://i.imgur.com/nfAJrvn.png" caption="I showed him a simple routine for jumping using 2 repeat loops." width="150px;" height="" spacer="" %}